-The Counseling Department consists of licensed, masters-level clinicians who see students individually for weekly counseling and provide check-ins and case management.
+The Counseling Department consists of licensed, masters-level clinicians who see students for weekly counseling and provide check-ins and case management.
 There’s ongoing communication and consultation with staff, parents and outside professionals.
 Counseling reports, written each term, document progress toward social emotional goals in each student’s Individual Educational Program.
 Counselors work closely with academic staff to develop individualized, expected targeted behavior goals reported on daily by each classroom teacher.
 This feedback acts as a daily communication tool for counseling sessions as well as for parents and guardians.
 In addition, counselors teach Health and Student Issues Classes (HSI classes) which follow the modified Massachusetts Common Core State Standards.
 The counselors carry a prime responsibility for teaching the basic principles of Social Thinking™ in counseling sessions as well as HSI classes.
 Thinking Maps® are used across the curriculum as well as in HSI classes and individual counseling sessions.

 Counseling services focus on helping students further develop their social, organizational and problem-solving skills, as well as other issues related to coping with their language-based learning disability.
 Counselors work on developing and strengthening:

 Occupational Therapy (OT) services are an integral part of the programming at LPS.

 Skills addressed in OT sessions vary according to each student’s needs.
 OT sessions use a wide variety of techniques ranging from arts and crafts projects, pencil and paper work, technology and board games, to strengthening and coordination exercises.

 Activities in the Sensorimotor Room use a sensory integrative and/or perceptual motor approach and may include obstacle courses, activity stations, exercises and therapeutic games.
 Various therapeutic equipment are used, such as scooter boards, a trampoline, therapy balls and several types of swings.